As inefficient light bulbs continue to be phased out in the UK, you may need help deciding which energy-saving bulb is right for your home.

 Well, we’ve got the answers right here.

-Why energy saving light bulbs?
+Why are we all moving to energy efficient light bulbs?

 Now, in most major supermarkets and hardware stores, your only choice is to buy energy efficient light bulbs, although you may still be able to find older models in some corner stores.

-What are energy saving light bulbs?
+What are the types of energy saving light bulbs?

 Will energy saving bulbs help the energy efficiency of my home?